ROCm/HIP/docs/reference/programming_model.rst

 HIP programs consist of two distinct scopes:

 * The host-side API running on the host processor.
-There are to APIs available:
+There are two APIs available:

   * The HIP runtime API which enables use of the single-source programming model.